 I was scrolling through my Instagram stories, like I do (ten times more since we have been on lockdown) and noticed one of the accounts was asking for tips to stop snapping at her partner.
 She was finding it a struggle being home with him, on lockdown and keeping her cool all the time.
 It’s a fair question.
-I’m expecting a lot of people to be saying “My partner is driving me insane during lockdown!
+I’m expecting a lot of people to be saying “My husband is driving me insane during lockdown!”
+Or Wife.
+Or a Partner is driving them mad!
 We are simply not used to it.
 Partners being home all the time.
 Kids being home all the time.
 Nowhere really to escape, apart from the garden or a walk!
 It’s going to get tough.

 I’m quite lucky in the respect that my husband has been working from home since my eldest was born.
 This has always been a huge help and I often say I wouldn’t have had a third child, without all the support.
 I’ve also been on maternity leave for the last 14 months, so we are used to each other during the day.
 However, he is still doing my head in.
 He is obsessed about us having enough food in and he won’t be able to shop, which is crazy.
 The shops are pretty well stocked now and I know we have to limit our trips out of course but getting food and supplies is entirely possible now!!!